 2.3 Liability Benchmark

-A third and new prudential indicator for 2023/24 is the Liability Benchmark (LB).
+The third prudential indicator for 2024/25 is the Liability Benchmark (LB).
 The Authority is required to estimate and measure the LB for the forthcoming financial year and the following two financial years, as a minimum.